 As the years passed, Mr. Woltz continued to acquire surrounding land as it became available and ultimately incorporated the tracts into Greenhill Farm.
 Firmly believing that a town was incomplete without an 18-hole golf course, in the early 1970’s, Mr. Woltz envisioned a first class country club for Mount Airy and Surry County.
 He believed that a country club would have a beneficial impact on future economic growth and would enhance the enjoyment of area residents.
 Since nearby Mount Airy Country Club was already in existence, a plan was put forth by Mr. Woltz and his sons, John E. Woltz and H.O.
 Woltz, Jr. to merge and create a new country club.

 The Team is Assembled

-To ensure that their development efforts were first class, the Woltzes and a group of investors including Richard Vaughn, Zack Blackmon Sr., Lindsay Holcomb, Jr., Smith Holcomb, Kilbourn Henry and Ed Crossingham, contracted with Joseph Lee, a well known and respected golf course architect, to begin the planning stage for development.
+To ensure that their development efforts were first class, the Woltzes and a group of investors including Richard Vaughn, Zack Blackmon Sr., Lindsay Holcomb, Jr., Smith Holcomb, Kilbourn Henry, Ed Crossingham, and Don Porter contracted with Joseph Lee, a well known and respected golf course architect, to begin the planning stage for development.
 Together with Martini and Associates, a large land use consulting firm, they developed plans and renderings for the new Cross Creek Country Club and its surrounding residential developments.